choosehappy/HistoBlur/README.md

 Additionally, a CUDA installation is also required.

-Ones these dependencies have been setup, Histoblur can be installed.
+Once these dependencies have been setup, Histoblur can be installed.

 To install HistoBlur, first clone the directory: